aaronbloomfield/ccc/hws/daoweb3/index.md

 - auction.php: for the Auctioneer contract in [dApp Auction assignment](../auction/index.html) ([md](../auction/index.md))
 - dex.php: for the DEXes in [DEX assignment](../dex/index.html) ([md](../dex/index.md))

-The links to all of these are on the Collab landing page.
+The links to all of these are on the Canvas landing page.

 You are welcome to look at the blockchain explorer code as well, but that won't be as useful for this assignment.
 When you go to each of the pages listed above (and, if necessary, enter a valid smart contract address), you can view the page source to see what is going on.
 Loading up the developer console make make it easier to view the code, and -- later on -- see any Javascript errors.
 Note that while these example URLs have an extension of .php, what you are viewing is still HTML and Javascript.